Projekte der Gruppe Prof. Dr. Florian Grüner

 Currently, we are setting up the LAOLA lab for realizing a LUX-source reaching the water-window (around 4 nm wavelength) and we will soon also start a setup aiming at an FEL-demonstrator driven by electrons from a laser-plasma accelerator.

-We have already performed pilot studies at DESY’s PETRA-III synchrotron aiming at the detection of unprecedented small local amounts of gold-nanoclusters.
+Apart from detailed computer simulations, we have also already performed experimental pilot studies at DESY’s PETRA-III synchrotron aiming at the detection of unprecedented small local amounts of XFI-markers (please refer to our list of publications).

 Recently, within the framework of the Cluster of Excellence „Quantum Universe“ we have also initiated a program on astrophysical experiments in the lab.
 Hence, our research group does not only set up laser-plasma accelerator experiments for driving LUX-/Thomson- and FEL-light sources, but also to study the propagation of the such accelerated electron beams through a plasma in a dedicated, second plasma stage downstream.